-(Let the point in the use of the two verbs not go by without notice: The ability to have children and raise a family is a mitzva and a wonderful blessing as well.)
+(Let the point in the use of the two verbs - blessed and commanded - not go by without notice: The ability to have children and raise a family is a mitzva and a wonderful blessing as well.)

-No'ach got permission to eat meat (this was denied to the previous generations), but was warned not to eat from a live animal.
+No'ach got permission to kill an animal and eat its meat (this was denied to the previous generations), but was warned not to eat from a live animal.
 Murder and the other Noahide Laws are referred to and/or inferred, at this point.
 Again, No'ach and family are told to be fruitful and repopulate the world.